-Boesemans Rainbowfish (Melanotaenia Boesemani) Fish Species Profile
+Boesemans Rainbowfish (Melanotaenia Boesemani) Species Profile & Care Guide

 The Boeseman's rainbowfish is an active, peaceful species and will not pursue smaller tankmates, that and their mouth and throat is too little to be able to swallow them.